csigritz/AutoPiP/README.md

 - PiP will activate automatically when:
   - A video is actively playing including audio
   - You switch to another tab/app
+  - You scroll down to the comments of a youtube video
 - PiP will deactivate automatically when:
   - You return to the video tab
+  - You scroll back up to the youtube video

 ## Support the Project